How to Lose Fat and Build Muscle at the Same Time

 According to Loughborough University's Sleep Research Centre, intensive bouts of physical activities could stimulate secretion rates up to 700%, proving beneficial for people targeting simultaneous weight-loss and musculature enhancement goals.

-Achieving dual objectives like these requires incorporating regular physical activities coupled with maintaining good sleeping habits to become integral parts of striving towards them.
+Achieving dual objectives like these requires incorporating regular physical activities and maintaining good sleeping habits to become integral to striving towards them.

 Insulin's Double-Edged Sword Effect on Weight Loss and Muscle Growth